 - Brandon thinks that pugs are so ugly they’re adorable.

 - For someone who hates the outdoors, Brandon sits outside a lot.

-Grace Mae Huddleston, Class of 2014, was born in Fayetteville, North Carolina and raised in Jacksonville, Florida.
+Grace Mae Huddleston, was born in Fayetteville, North Carolina and raised in Jacksonville, Florida.
 She developed a serious interest in making art when she attended a high school that specialized in visual and performing arts.
 Grace enjoys many forms of expression, such as fibers, sound art, installation, and painting.
-With a major in Painting and Printmaking, she enjoys the freedom to explore these varying interests and the instruction to make them possible.
+With a major in Painting & Printmaking, she enjoys the freedom to explore these varying interests and the instruction to make them possible.
 Last year, with the help of VCU’s funding, Grace traveled to the VCUart’s campus in Doha, Qatar.
 During her weeklong visit, she attended the Tasmeem International Design Conference.
 There, she had the opportunity to explore the city and befriend the students at VCUQ.
 That was her first journey out of the country; now she is itching for more and hopes to travel with the Painting and Printmaking department next summer to Peru to study the culture and draw the beautiful, mountainous landscapes.
 But in the mean time, she thinks that Richmond offers a ton of great exploring, eating, biking, thrifting, and musical fun.
 Grace’s goal after school, and a lot of traveling, is to be a professor in the arts, while maintaining a strong studio art making practice.